epam/ai-dial-assistant/token_limits.md

 Which parts can be controlled by the user of the API?
 - User prompt:
-    - System message and last message must fit into **max_prompt_tokens**, the rest of the history can be dropped and the number of silently dropped messages will be returned in the response.
+    - System message and last message must fit into **max_prompt_tokens**, the rest of the history can be dropped by assistant and the number of silently dropped messages will be returned in the response.
     - If model responses involve add-on invocations, this will be reflected in a non-empty state.
-This state is intended to be opaque to the user, but it contributes to the prompt size.
-Therefore, the assistant should return the size of its message in the usage stats, allowing the user to calculate the prompt size accurately.
+This state is intended to be opaque to the user, but it contributes to the prompt size as part of history on subsequent requests.
+Therefore, the assistant should probably return the size of its message in the usage stats including state size, allowing the user to calculate the prompt size accurately.
-- Final model response size - **max_completion_tokens** - can be reduced by the user to get more tokens for the prompt.
+- Final model response size - **max_completion_tokens** - can be reduced by the user to allow more tokens for the prompt.

 In a predefined assistant, the user is not able to send a system message to control the assistant's behavior: